DeepSenseCA/echofilter/docs/source/usage_guide.rst

         A line separating the seafloor from the :term:`water column`.

     Checkpoint
-        A checkpoint file defines the weights for a particular neural network :term:`model`.
+        A checkpoint file defines the weights for a particular :term:`neural network` :term:`model`.

     Conditional model
         A :term:`model` which outputs conditional probabilities.
 In the context